Checkout Pages Optimization – A study by ON.marketing

 An ancient saying in eCommerce says:

 “If eCommerce professionals recognized the importance of the Checkout page, they would make it Homepage”.
 The true meaning behind this phrase is that in the majority of the eshops do not pay attention to the checkout page.
 The page where the Visitor takes the decision to become a Customer.
+In fact, recent studies has shown that eCommerce conversion rates can improve by 35% if you spend time optimize your checkout process.
 Most of the times, a checkout page includes fields to fill your personal and an overview of your basket.
 And this is how this page must be but with some enhancements it can really make a difference in the conversions and the User Experience.

 How to check if my Checkout Page needs optimization?